easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20181022
+## modified *indeJointControl.m* response time
+I used to use 0.1 s as rise time, changed to 0.05 s for faster response

+I want to demonstrate that although IJC is faster than LQRwI, the performance is not better

+## how to show that the 2 controller are comparable
+the idea was to show they have similar performance at one task (random initial pose)

+but different behaviors in other tasks (disturbance rejection)

 # 20181021
 a lot has happened since last unfinished update

-I suffered a lot from assemble a manuscript
+I suffered a lot from assembling a manuscript

 the research focus shifted a little bit from fast control to new control

 ## added *exeScript.m* for running everything in one script
-this is also good for remembering what each script does and the sequence to run them
+this was also good for remembering what each script does and the sequence to run them

-right now this is quite simple and straight forward
+currently this was quite simple and straight forward

+this was renamed as *exeDisturbScript.m* for this was for running disturbance simulations

+saved it as *exeInitPosScript.m* for running simulations with a initial pose away from the origin

 ## added a bunch of files for 1D disturbance simulation
 added *disturb1DInit.m* to init 1D disturbance and could enable noise